digital-asset/daml-finance/docs/source/packages/interfaces/daml-finance-interface-instrument-token.rst

 Daml.Finance.Interface.Instrument.Token
 #######################################

-This package contains the *interface* definitions for simple token instruments.
+This package contains the *interface* definitions for a simple token instrument, which does not define any lifecycling logic.
 It contains the following modules:

 - :ref:`Instrument <module-daml-finance-instrument-token-instrument-10682>`:
   Instrument interface for simple tokens